Name: Natalie Jasmine Finn.

 Neighbors and classmates remember her as a gentle, kind girl who did her best to help her siblings.
 Her two siblings were rescued when Natalie died and hospitalized in poor condition; when they recovered, they went to live in foster homes.
 It is likely that Natalie’s efforts saved their lives.

-Perpetrator: Nicole Marie Finn (Mother), charged with first-degree murder, child endangerment resulting in death, three counts of first-degree kidnapping, child endangerment causing serious injury, and neglect of a dependent person; Joseph Michael Finn II (Father), charged with first-degree kidnapping, child endangerment causing serious injury and neglect of a dependent person.
+Perpetrator: Nicole Marie Finn (Mother), convicted of first-degree murder, and three counts of first-degree kidnapping; Joseph Michael Finn II (Father), charged with first-degree kidnapping, child endangerment causing serious injury and neglect of a dependent person.

 Teen, siblings were tortured by parents, court documents say